xaviervia/washington/README.md

 ## Why do you say this is functional?

 Washington is built on principles inspired or directly taken from the Fantasy Land community.
 Furthermore, the test suite is just a regular array of simple objects, there is no hidden magic or state anywhere.
-You can easily write your own lib that consumes Washington example format.
-In this sense Washington aims to be future proof.
+You can easily write your own lib that consumes the Washington example format.
+In this sense Washington aims to be also future proof.

 > Shoutout to [DrBoolean](egghead.io/instructors/brian-lonsdorf) who should take credit of most of my [education in functional JavaScript](https://www.youtube.com/watch?v=h_tkIpwbsxY)